End New

 Every offshore oil spill began with a lease sale.

-Most Voters do not want to expand offshore drilling
+Most voters do not want to expand offshore drilling

 #EnoughIsEnough